 Mount Arrowsmith Massif Regional Park

 This regional park covers over 1300 acres of land and includes both Mount Arrowsmith and Mount Cokely.
-There is a vast network of long-standing alpine trails for the intermediate and experienced hikers.
+There is a vast network of long-standing alpine trails for intermediate and experienced hikers.
 The park is accessible by climbing Arrowsmith CPR Regional Trail, and hiking through the Alberni-Clayoquot Regional District's Mount Arrowsmith Regional Park.

 Little Qualicum River Regional Park